anmolagrwl/forge-ai-jira-comment-summariser/CONTRIBUTING.md

-# Contributing to Forge AI Confluence Keyword Extractor
+# Contributing to Forge AI Jira Comment Summarizer

-Thank you for considering a contribution to Forge AI Confluence Keyword Extractor!
+Thank you for considering a contribution to Forge AI Jira Comment Summarizer!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style